epri-dev/wisund/doc/design.md

 The `CaptureDevice` is a write-only device.
 All incoming messages are translated into [pcapng](https://github.com/pcapng/pcapng) format and written to the associated output stream (typically a file.)

 ### Simulator
 As the name suggests, this device is intended to provide a simulated version of the radio hardware.
 The primary purpose for this module is to allow for a simulated test to run on any Linux machine without the need for any additional hardware.
-This can be useful for performing development on the web pages or server.
+This can be useful for performing development on the server.

 ## threads
 The program is multithreaded and generally uses two threads per Device (one for transmit and one for receive).
 Refer to the source code for details.